Search

 Soul Cafe ended after 11 years.
 At the 10-year mark, the elders decided to pause for one year to discern whether or not to keep going.
 You see, it had started as a church for unchurched young adults but had grown to be a family church.
 Because family churches abound in Kerrville, the leadership thought perhaps new things needed space to emerge.

-Soul Cafe ended with no conflict.
-The leadership distributed its ample resources into ministries that had sprouted out of the church.
+Soul Cafe ended without conflict.
+The leadership distributed its resources into ministries that had sprouted out of the church.
 Soul Cafe as a noun, a place, ended — but the community, the doing, the depth of friendship certainly didn’t end.
 We’d been woven together, stitched into a sacrament with invisible threads.
-This rich community fed my soul back in the ’90s and sparked my imagination on my recent trip back home.
+This rich community fed my soul back in the ’90s and sparked my imagination on my trip home.

 It left me wondering: Do we make church more complicated than it needs to be?
 Do we underestimate the power of friendship?